weaversa/cryptol-course/labs/CryptoProofs/CryptoProofs.md

 ### 2.4 Proof of Injectivity

-The flipside of collision detection is proving an absence of collisions.
+The flip-side of collision detection is proving an absence of collisions.
 That is, proving that every input generates a distinct output.
 A function with this property is referred to in mathematics as *injective* or *one-to-one*.

 **EXERCISE** 2.4.1 DES Injectivity